2012 United States House of Representatives elections in Tennessee: District 4

 The redrawn 4th district represented Bedford, Bledsoe, Franklin, Grundy, Lincoln, Marion, Marshall, Meigs, Moore, Rhea, Rutherford, Sequatchie, and Warren counties, and parts of Bradley, Maury, and Van Buren counties.
 The most populous city in the district was Murfreesboro, which had previously anchored the 6th District.

-Republican Scott DesJarlais who had represented the 4th district since January 2011 ran for re-election.
+Republican Scott DesJarlais who had represented the 4th district since January 2011.
+He ran for re-election and won.

 Republican primary

 State senator Bill Ketron, a Murfreesboro resident, had been rumored to be considering a run for the 4th; he was chairman of the redistricting committee and reportedly drew Murfreesboro into the district to facilitate a run.
-However, on January 22, 2012 he announced he would not run.
+However, on January 22, 2012, he announced he would not run.